TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-20-is-your-code-readable-by-humans-cognitive-complexity-tells-you.md

 title: "Is Your Code Readable By Humans?
 Cognitive Complexity Tells You"
 perex: |
     Cyclomatic complexity is a static analysis measure of how difficult is code to test.
-    **Cognitive complexity** tells us, how difficult code is to understand by reader.
+    **Cognitive complexity** tells us, how difficult code is to understand by a reader.
     <br>
     <br>
     Today, we'll see why is the later better and how to check it in your code with a Sniff.